OOSS Opposes Anthem’s Anesthesia Services Guideline

 As the only organization dedicated exclusively to advocating and supporting the medical practice of outpatient ophthalmic surgery, OOSS assigns high priority to any policy or regulation that threatens patient care, health, or safety.
 OOSS agrees with other ophthalmology organizations, including the American Academy of Ophthalmology (AAO) and the American Society of Cataract and Refractive Surgery (ASCRS), in recommending that the Guideline be rescinded.

-Continue to check OOSS Washington Updates and join the conversation at OOSS Talk for more on this Guideline’s status and related OOSS advocacy efforts.
+Continue to check OOSS Washington Updates for more on this Guideline’s status and OOSS advocacy.

 OOSS’ letter to Anthem may be viewed at: Final Anthem Letter – Anesthesia Services WORD- 2-21-18.